SirWumpus/ioccc-ae/93/README.md

 * `.delete_left <string>`
 * `.delete_right <string>`
   Delete character to the left or right of the cursor.
+Can cut a selected block.

 * `.insert_enter <string>`
 * `.insert_exit <string>`